 My novel War Creek won the 2014-15 May Sarton Award for contemporary fiction.
-War Creek was also a finalist for the Pacific Northwest Writers Association's Pearl Award.
+Saving Wyoming's Hoback, co-authored with Florence Shepard, won the 2016 Stegner Prize.

 Born in Seattle in 1953, Susan Marsh is a naturalist and award-winning writer now living in Jackson, Wyoming.
 She has over thirty years’ experience as a wild land steward for the U. S. Forest Service.
 She was drawn to the wild from an early age, and animals were her primary conduit to this place of beauty and mystery.
 This loss of the wild and affinity for animals has driven Susan’s lifelong path.